-Our modern practice is up-to-date with the latest dental techniques, procedures and equipment such as digital x-ray, intra-oral camera and Zoom bleaching.
+Our modern practice is up-to-date with the latest dental techniques, procedures and equipment such as digital x-ray, intra-oral camera and In-chair bleaching.

 Finding the right dentist is very important!
 Our emphasis is on preventative treatment and creating a healthy mouth.